 How do I ship wine home from Sonoma County?

-Yes, there are dozens of wineries in Sonoma County that offer either free tastings or waive the tasting fee with a wine purchase.
+Yes, there are wineries in Sonoma County that offer either free tastings or waive the tasting fee with a wine purchase.
 Find a list of the wineries that offer complimentary tastings (subject to change, please double check with the wineries).

 Members of Sonoma County Vintners’ Visa Signature program also offer free tastings to Visa Signature card members.
 Learn more about the Sonoma Vintners’ Visa Signature program.

 While the best way to experience Sonoma County is renting a car, yes, you can use mass transit to visit.
 Check our listings of local companies that offer private transportation.

 Groome Transportation (707-837-8700) offers transportation from San Francisco and Oakland international airports.
 There are four drop-off locations in Sonoma County: Petaluma Fairgrounds, DoubleTree by Hilton in Rohnert Park, the park and ride across from the Sonoma County fairgrounds in Santa Rosa (not available in late July through early August for the Sonoma County Fair), and the Charles M. Schulz – Sonoma County Airport (STS), Santa Rosa.

 However, if you want to have the freedom to experience all Sonoma County has to offer, renting a car is highly recommended.

 Sonoma County has its own airport, with daily flights on three major airlines.
 Otherwise, Sonoma County is located:

 - 75 miles, or 1:33 hours north of San Francisco International (SFO)